-What I’ve gained:
+What I’ve Gained:

 I have received many compliments about my skills and knowledge I have gained from CATCH.
 I am fortunate to have a great mentor as well that has led me to a place where I feel confident in my progress and looking forward to more learning experiences!

-Ferdie Yau, CPDT-KA
+Ferdie Yau, CPDT-KA & CATCH Workshop Instructor

-On studying in David’s training programs:
+On Studying in David’s Training Programs:

-My experience with David really helped me become more confident as a professional dog trainer.
+In the early stages of my career, my experience with David really helped me become more confident as a professional dog trainer.
 He taught me how to work with people and listen to their issues.
 He taught me how to think critically about the way I was coaching my clients and helping them achieve their goals.
 I learned that it is important to show clients how progress is best accomplished in small steps rather than pushing a dog too hard.
 In addition, David taught me many great exercises to teach clients that are a foundation of any basic manners/obedience training program.